inhorha5/Korean-NLP-Project/README.md

 ###### Last Edit: Sept 8, 2017

 ## Overview
 A data science project about using NLP techniques on Korean news articles.
 Attempts to achieve a quick, unsupervised, automatic, and dynamic topic clustering on news articles retrieved from a keyword.
-The articles are retrieved from a local Elasticsearch database that can be updated in real-time.
+The articles are retrieved from a local Elasticsearch database that is indexed with Korean news articles and can be updated in real-time.

 Key technologies include: Elasticsearch, KoNLPy, Word2Vec, and HDBSCAN.